William Beckford of Somerley

-Family
+Early life

 William Beckford of Somerley, Suffolk was the son of Richard Beckford (c.
 1711–1756) and his friend Elizabeth Hay ("whom I have esteemed and do esteem in all respects as my wife"), and was born in Jamaica in 1744 into an influential slave-holding family of colonial Jamaica.
 His father Richard and uncles William Beckford (Lord Mayor of London in 1762 and 1769) and Julines Beckford were grandsons of Colonel Peter Beckford (1643–1710), Governor of Jamaica in 1702 (after whom Petersfield in Westmoreland Parish is named), and sons of Peter Beckford jnr.
 (1672–1735).
 Their sister Elizabeth was the Countess of Thomas Howard, 2nd Earl of Effingham.
 William of Somerley was the cousin of the ingenious novelist and scandalous art-collector William Thomas Beckford (1760–1844), son of William the Lord Mayor, and of Peter Beckford (1740–1811), son of Julines Beckford.

 Richard (William's father) matriculated from Balliol College, Oxford in January 1727–28, but took his B.A. from University College in 1731.
 His estates in Hanover and Westmoreland Parish included the Hertford Penn, which he purchased from his brother Julines, the Roaring River Estate and Fort William Estate, both near Petersfield, and also the Shrewsbury Plantation, which he leased from Julines.
 Richard was M.P. for Bristol in 1754–1756 and Prime Warden of the Worshipful Company of Goldsmiths (of London) in 1755–56, serving as Alderman for the London ward of Farringdon Without in 1754–1756.